pawiromitchel/pawiromitchel.com/docs/ai/local-ai-with-ollama.md

 ---

 # Ollama
-Ollama is a way of running large language model locally, it's like running ChatGPT on your own machine.
+Ollama :llama: is a way of running large language model locally, it's like running ChatGPT on your own machine.
 Of course, this means that the answers are generated on your machine, so you'll need a beefy one.

 My `screenfetch` output:
 ```